Menu

 9:00 - 10:30

-• Loss of FA degradation by astrocytes mitochondria triggers inflammation and neurodegeneration - Fei Yin, PhD
+• Loss of FA degradation by astrocytes mitochondria triggers inflammation and neurodegeneration - Fei Yin, PhD, University of Arizona

-• Acyl-CoA synthetase 6 is required for brain docosahexaenoic acid retention and neuroprotection during aging - Jessica Ellis, PhD
+• Acyl-CoA synthetase 6 is required for brain docosahexaenoic acid retention and neuroprotection during aging -Jessica Ellis, PhD, Wake Forest University

 10:30 - 12:30 POSTER SESSION 2